 Those data items that are generally not considered harmful or an invasion of privacy if disclosed.
 Each institution establishes what it considers to be directory information.
 Gonzaga University does not authorize distribution of listings of student names with addresses and/or telephone numbers to any entity outside of the University unless it is required by law or otherwise allowed by FERPA.
-Gonzaga has deemed the following information as directory information:
+Gonzaga has deemed the following information, at the top of the next page, as directory information: